 Ingredient Notes

-- Chicken – Chicken breast cooks up tender and juicy.
-You can also use boneless, skinless chicken thighs.
+- Chicken – Skinless Chicken breasts cooks up tender and juicy.
+You can also use chicken tenders or boneless, skinless chicken thighs instead of the chicken breast.

-- Buttermilk – If you don’t have buttermilk on hand, you can add 1 Tbs. of white vinegar or 1 Tbs. of lemon juice to milk and allow it to sit for 2-3 minutes.
-Alternately you can use plain greek yogurt.
+- Buttermilk – If you don’t have buttermilk on hand, you can add 1 tablespoon of white vinegar or 1 tablespoon of lemon juice to milk and allow it to sit for 2-3 minutes.
+Alternatively you can use plain Greek yogurt.

-How To Make Popcorn Chicken in Air Fryer
+How To Cook Popcorn Chicken in Air Fryer

 Get full ingredients list and instructions from the recipe card below.

-- Dip the cubed chicken into buttermilk, then roll them in the cornflakes mixture.
+- Dip the cubed chicken pieces into buttermilk, then roll them in the cornflakes mixture.

 - Press lightly to make the cornflakes stick to the chicken.